Last update:

 o->panel_display

-Once the visibilities have been created for a given set of times and energies, they can be reused to make different images, instead of starting from the telemetry level-0 data.
+Once the visibilities have been created for a given set of times and energies, they can be reused to make different images.

 By default, visibilities are edited to remove those with inadequate phase coverage or bad fits.